ryanlabouve/rails-api-jwt-toy-blog/README.md

 ...
 ```

-Add the `Knock::Authenticable` module in ApplicationController
+Add the `Knock::Authenticable` module in ApplicationController to expose Knock authentication methods to our controllers.

 ```
 class ApplicationController < ActionController::API